ajmeyghani/c.css/readme.md

 Writing raw css feels like writing assembly, you have to know a lot of specific details to get things to work.
-This library provides just enough abstractions to simplify creating layouts, defining color systems, styling elements, and more.
+This library provides just enough abstractions to help simplify creating layouts, defining color systems, styling elements, and more.

 ## Install